On the existence of extensions for manifold-valued Sobolev maps on perforated domains

 \section{Conclusions and possible generalizations}

-We constructed in Section~\ref{sec:constr_ext} an extension operator for Sobolev maps defined on a perforated domain and taking values in a compact and $\lfloor p-1\rfloor$-connected manifold $N$ without boundary.
-The operator additionally admits bounds independent of the scale, and this allowed us to show in Section~\ref{sec:ex} how to fruitfully employ it in homogenization problems in micromagnetics, where the target manifold is \(N=\sph^2\).
+We constructed in Section~\ref{sec:constr_ext} suitable extensions for Sobolev maps defined on a perforated domain and taking values in a compact and $\lfloor p-1\rfloor$-connected manifold $N$ without boundary.
+The extensions additionally admit bounds independent of the scale, and this allowed us to show in Section~\ref{sec:ex} how to fruitfully employ it in homogenization problems in micromagnetics, where the target manifold is \(N=\sph^2\).
 The key observation in view of Theorem~\ref{thm:target_ext} is that for dimension \(d=3\) and integrability exponent \(p=2\) there holds \(1\le p<d\) and \(\pi_{\lfloor p-1\rfloor}(N)=\pi_1(\sph^2)=0\).